scottux/jTator/readme.md

 # jQuery jTator #
-jTator is a lightweight jQuery plugin with the goal of just fading images in a rotation, no controls, no extra.
+jTator is a lightweight jQuery plugin with the goal of just fading images in a rotation, no controls, no extras.
-Weighing in currently 328b compressed (up from initial 296b).
+Weighing in currently 288b compressed.

 ## License ##